Nef cones of Hilbert schemes of points on some K3 surfaces: Introduction

 \subsection{What is known}

 In \cite{Bayer-Macri-PositivityLemma}, Bayer and Macr\`{i} develop a powerful tool (called the \emph{Positivity Lemma}) to create nef divisor classes on moduli stacks of Bridgeland semistable objects on smooth projective varieties.
 They also explain when a curve class is orthogonal to such a nef divisor class.
 They then use this technique to compute the nef cone of the Hilbert schemes $X^{[n]}$ of $n$ points on Picard rank 1 K3 surfaces $X$ for large $n$.
 See \cite[Lemma 3.3, Proposition 10.3]{Bayer-Macri-PositivityLemma}.
-Here, we apply their technique to do the Picard rank 2 case.
+In fact, their methods (see \cite[Theorem 12.1]{Bayer-Macri-K3}) compute the nef cone of the Hilbert scheme $X^{[n]}$ for any $n$ for any K3 surface $X$.
+Bridgeland stability techniques are also utilized by Li and Zhao ( \cite{LiZhao19}) on $X=\mathbb{P}^2$, by Yanagida and Yoshioka ( \cite{YY,Yoshioka16}) on abelian surfaces $X$, and by Nuer and Yoshioka \cite{Nuer},\cite{NuerYoshioka} on Enriques surfaces $X$ to answer similar questions.
+See also \cite{ABCH13}.

 Based on the Positivity Lemma, a general technique for constructing (extremal) nef divisor classes on $X^{[n]}$ (for large enough $n$) is discussed in \cite{Bol+:2016}.
-Finally, using this technique, Kopper (see \cite{Kopper:21}) has studied the nef cones $X^{[n]}$ (with $n\geq3$) for rational elliptic surfaces $X$.
+Using this technique, Kopper (see \cite{Kopper:21}) has studied the nef cones $X^{[n]}$ (with $n\geq3$) for rational elliptic surfaces $X$.
 The main idea is to consider a certain cone $\Lambda$ consisting of divisor classes that are non-negative on some particular curves on $X^{[n]}$, so that $\Nef(X^{[n]})\subseteq\Lambda$.
 Then he bounds $\Lambda$ by a larger cone, and utilizes that to show that the extremal divisors of $\Lambda$ are actually nef (using the method from \cite{Bol+:2016} and the Weyl group action on $\operatorname{NE}(X)$).
+For small $n$, one usually needs to utilize more classical techniques, using the geometry of the surface in consideration in much more depth.
+See \cite{Raha2024} for example, where the author studies the nef cones of $X^{[n]}$ for hypersurfaces $X$ in $\mathbb{P}^3$, with $n$ small.

+For K3 surfaces, however, several favorable properties hold, allowing one to eliminate the “large enough $n$” requirement.
+In particular, \cite[Theorem 5.7]{Bayer-Macri-K3} provides a detailed description of the behavior of walls and divisorial contractions, many of which are governed by solutions to certain Pell’s equations.
+Together with \cite[Theorem 1.2]{Bayer-Macri-K3}, this makes it possible to compute the movable cone of $X^{[n]}$ for a K3 surface $X$.
+Moreover, \cite[Theorems 12.1 and 12.3]{Bayer-Macri-K3} allow one to compare the nef and the movable cones of $X^{[n]}$.